civilservicelgbt/civilservicelgbt.github.io/_events/2021/11/09/civil-service-lgbt-social-manchester.md

 Our Manchester socials take place on the **second Tuesday of each month**.

 We usually organise our Manchester events near Canal Street.
-The venue changes regularly, so check back on this website a few days before the event to find out the exact venue.
+The venue sometimes changes, so check back on this website a few days before the event to find out the exact venue.

 If you have questions about this event, or you have an idea for a future event, you can contact our North West local organiser, [Ross Starkie](/team/ross-starkie/).